ttscoff/hookapp/README.md

 	    --version - Display the program version

     COMMANDS
-        clip, cp   - Copy Hook URL for file/url to clipboard clone      - Clone all hooks from one file or url onto another from       - Get a Hook URL for the frontmost window of an app help       - Shows a list of commands or help for one command link, ln   - Create bidirectional hooks between two or more files/urls list, ls   - List hooks on a file or url open, gui  - Open the specified file or url in Hook GUI remove, rm - Remove a hook between two files/urls select     - Select from hooks on a file/url and open in default application
+        clip, cp     - Copy Hook URL for file/url to clipboard clone        - Clone all hooks from one file or url onto another find, search - Search bookmarks
+        from         - Get a Hook URL for the frontmost window of an app help         - Shows a list of commands or help for one command link, ln     - Create bidirectional hooks between two or more files/urls list, ls     - List hooks on a file or url open, gui    - Open the specified file or url in Hook GUI remove, rm   - Remove a hook between two files/urls select       - Select from hooks on a file/url and open in default
+                       application

 Run `hook help COMMAND` on any of the commands for more details.